CrutoSJ/Instant_Chat/README.md

 ## Configuration

 You will need to configure your Instant Chat application by providing necessary environment variables.
-Refer to the `.env` file in the `server` directory for configuration options.
+Refer to the `.env` file in the `backend` directory for configuration options.
+(Note: Don't forget to add your own Private Key and Private Id in the necessary files".

 ## Usage